ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

     - 1.4.4.3 If it returns true delegate preRead(), and continue with the transfer
     - 1.4.4.4 If it returns false, go back to 1.4.4.1
   - 1.4.6 If an asynchronous read transfer is frozen, instead of 1.4.4 the following actions are executed:
     - 1.4.6.1 Register the asynchronous read transfer with the DeviceModule::asynchronousReadQueue by placing a shared_pointer to this on it.
+FIXME: This would need the recovery lock.
     - 1.4.6.2 Do not delegate to preRead() and readTransferAsync() - both functions are called by the DeviceModule instead.
+FIXME Missing in DeviceModule

 - 1.5 In doPostRead()/doPostWrite():
   - 1.5.0 Delegate postRead() / postWrite() (see 1.6)